zkVerify/parazkv/docker/README.md

-This folder contains some resources for running VFlow in a Docker environment.
+This folder contains some resources for running Parazkv in a Docker environment.

 ## Full docker image